by R. Passov

 In Facing Ali, Ron Lyle, who while serving time for manslaughter kept himself in shape by doing 1000 pushups in under an hour, praised Frazier’s boxing skills.
 Then he added, “What Ali did was wrong.
 Frazier was blacker than Ali.”

 Ali understood the media in a way familiar to today’s Twitter-Facebook generation.
 And as happens so often today, something pushed him past a threshold.
 Perhaps the fear that any fighter has of his opponent got the better of him.

 Frazier knew his purchase was as hard-won as any man’s.
 He also knew who was watching, saw in the audience the Dale Whittens and the New York celebrities.
 Saw how little was the change for two black men.
 The effect of Ali’s branding, according to George Forman, was to make Frazier prefer death over losing.

-In Spike Lee’s documentary, under slurred speech made clear by subtitles, Frazier cries.
+In Spike Jones’s documentary, under slurred speech made clear by subtitles, Frazier cries.
 If it was just a fight, maybe Ali could have won.
 But why did he do that?
 Frazier asks.
 Why did he call me an Uncle Tom.